6 Ways Agile Keeps Projects on Track

 At the daily stand-up meeting, individuals commit to their team members to finish something that day, which helps people collaborate when needed.

 2. Blocker busting.
 One of U.S. statistician W. Edwards Deming's 14 principles for management is "remove barriers."
 Agile implements this at the daily stand-up meeting, where team members are encouraged to voice any blocker impending the project so that the team can assist in eliminating it.

-, as well as the task board to immediately show trouble in projects.
+3. Visibility.
+Agile uses tools like the release burn-down and sprint burn-down charts, as well as the task board to immediately show trouble in projects.
 Having them, using them and taking action when they highlight problems results in getting the most benefit.

 4. Story flexibility.
 The waterfall approach assumes that all requirements can be explicitly defined at the start.
 Care is taken to create a solid plan and then control scope.
 In agile, it's an iterative and incremental approach.
 We admit pressure for scope changes will occur.

 Agile builds the ability to deal with change into its approach.
 A story, which is a means to show current and new project requirements, can be added during the release between sprints, and stories that are likely to suffer quality problems can be dropped from a sprint or release.

 5. Empirical planning adjustment.
 Agile plans look at previous results with the current team and environment to better estimate how much work to do in the future.
 Every sprint and release teaches the team more about how much it should plan for future iterations.